anusha761/AI-Decision-Support-Email-Triage/README.md

-## Streamlit UI Screenshots
+## Streamlit UI Detailed Screenshots

-To explore the interactive email triaging dashboard and see the system in action, please refer to the PDF below showcasing the Streamlit interface:
+To explore the interactive email triaging dashboard in detail and see the system in action, please refer to the PDF below showcasing the Streamlit interface:

 📄 [View Streamlit UI Screenshots](./outputs.pdf)